tinne26/kage-desk/docs/tutorials/intro/08_beyond.md

 - The reason why we didn't "filter" the results here is that `imageSrc0At()` will return `vec4(0, 0, 0, 0)` if we are requesting positions out of bounds, and *it just happens that for this particular example*, the different calculations for different parts of the image do not collide (given reasonable `VertDisplacement` values, at least).
 - For proper filtering, you could use [selectors](https://github.com/tinne26/kage-desk/blob/main/docs/snippets/selectors.md) to keep or discard specific results.
 Again, this is not necessary in this specific situation, but you could totally add something like `uprightColor *= whenLessThan(sourceCoords.y, imageSrc0Size().y/2)` and `mirrorColor *= whenGreaterThan(sourceCoords.y, imageSrc0Size().y/2)` to be a bit safer.
 </details>

+Good work!
+We are getting close to the end now!

 ### Table of Contents